ashokponkumar/cloud-monitoring/plan/change_plan.md

     ```
 	{: screen}

 3. Upgrade or reduce your plan.
-Run the `cf update-service` command.
+Run the `bx cf update-service` command.

 	```
-	cf update-service service_name [-p new_plan]
+	bx cf update-service service_name [-p new_plan]
 	```
 	{: codeblock}

 	where

 	* *service_name* is the name of your service.
-You can run the `cf services` command to get the value.
+You can run the `bx cf services` command to get the value.
 	* *new_plan* is the name of the plan.

 	The following table lists the different plans and their supported values: